InsomniaDev/collectivedb/CHECK_LIST.md

 ## Need-To-Do

-### In-memory Database
+### Backlog
-- [x] Create structs
-- [x] Hash to number and then round the decimal place of hash
-- [ ] For the first time creation without the total depth being reached, need to create
-- [x] Hash key needs to be randomly generated
+- [ ] Update to handle distribution of traffic when a new replication group is added
+- [ ] Fix race conditions with unit testing
+- [ ] Improve unit test coverage
-- [ ] Create tests for database.go
+- [ ] Create integration test through the API layer

-- [ ] Documentation for database usage is hosted on docker images and webserver is enabled with a docker parameter
+### Features
-    - [ ] Need to decide what documentation service to use.
-Github hosted docs?
+- [ ] Add prometheus integration
-- [ ] In-memory database needs to be able to know from the key provided if it contains that value
-- [ ] Search for the memory in database
+- [ ] Possibly need to buffer the writes to files to improve efficiency